What if you could more accurately predict her breast cancer risk?

 What ethnicities are eligible for GeneType for Breast Cancer?

-GeneType for Breast Cancer is clinically validated for women of African American, Caucasian & Hispanic descent.
-The risk model incorporates ethnicity-speciﬁc polygenic risk scores and population incidence data for patients of African American and Hispanic American descent derived from the Surveillance, Epidemiology, and End Results Program (SEER), however, the model has not been validated in these populations as yet.
+GeneType for Breast Cancer is available for women of all backgrounds.
+The risk model incorporates ethnicity-specific polygenic risk scores and ethnic-specific population incidence data derived from the Surveillance, Epidemiology, and End Results Program (SEER).

 What do I do with my results?